 The Emperor holds in his right hand a scepter, representing his right to rule.
 However, we must not see in this a brutal weapon, but the emblem of the highest initiating, or magical, power.
 On his other hand holds a globe as a sign of his universal domination.

-The barren mountains behind his throne are in contrast with the abundant nature of Empress.
+The barren mountains behind his throne are in contrast with the abundant nature of the Empress.
 This determines his ambitions for greater achievements and his will to rule with strength and force.
+(Quiz: Test your Knowledge on the Hidden Meanings of Tarot)

-The Emperor express the active form of all that preceding arcana, The Empress, express in passive form.
+The Emperor expresses the active form of all that preceding arcana, The Empress, expressed in passive form.
 He reigns over the concrete and corporeal things, as opposed to the Empress who rules over souls and pure spirits.
 He acts on the birth of all things and rules them after he has created them.

 5. THE HIEROPHANT